-- a. promoting opportunities to take part in health and social care research; - retaining responsibility for the care of their patients and service users as research participants, including agreeing any associated excess NHS tariff treatment costs; and - c. having regard to this policy framework according to their legal duty under Section 111(7) of the Care Act 2014 and contributing to the fulfilment of their commissioners' legal duties to promote research under the Health and Social Care Act 2012.
+- a. promoting opportunities to take part in health and social care research see the NIHR News and Support page for examples; - retaining responsibility for the care of their patients and service users as research participants, including agreeing any associated excess NHS tariff treatment costs - see the NHS England page for guidance; and - c. having regard to this policy framework according to their legal duty under Section 111(7) of the Care Act 2014 (Applies in England to local authorities, NHS trusts and NHS foundation trusts) and contributing to the fulfilment of their commissioners' legal duties to promote research under the Health and Social Care Act 2012.